Most Comprehensive Selenium IDE Tutorial

 What Is Selenium IDE?

-To get started with Selenium test automation using Selenium IDE, you need to install the extension (or add-on) for the corresponding browser.
-The IDE provides a GUI for recording interactions with the website.
+To get started with Selenium automation testing using Selenium IDE, you need to install the extension (or add-on) for the corresponding browser.
+In addition, the IDE provides a GUI for recording interactions with the website.

-Although Selenium IDE was earlier available only for Firefox, it is now also available for Chrome as well.
-The latest version of Selenium IDE is 3.17.0.
-The IDE now comes with cross browser support and also supports parallel test execution.
+Although Selenium IDE was earlier available to test on Firefox browsers, it is also available to test on Chrome browsers.
+The IDE now comes with cross browser support and also supports parallel testing in Selenium.
 You can use the links down below to download the Chrome and Firefox extension for Selenium IDE.

 Once the extension (or add-on) is installed, you can start recording the tests.
-The interactions with the website (under test) are recorded and categorized into the following categories.
+The interactions with the AUT (Application Under Test) are recorded, which are further categorized as shown below:

 - Description (Optional)